Trifluoperazine is used in the treatment of schizophrenia (mental disorder in which patient interpret reality abnormally)

 How it works

-Trifluoperazine work by blocking the action of dopamine, a chemical messenger in the brain that affects the thoughts and moods.
+Trifluoperazine works by blocking the action of dopamine, a chemical messenger in the brain that affects the thoughts and moods.

 Common side effects

 Orthostatic hypotension (sudden lowering of blood pressure on standing), Sleepiness, Dry mouth, Abnormality of voluntary movements, Parkinsonism, Weight gain, Akathisia, Dystonia, Constipation

 - ₹24 to ₹30Glaxo SmithKline Pharmaceuticals Ltd3 variant(s)

 - Inform your doctor before taking trifluoperazine if you or anyone from your family is suffering from any heart/blood-vessel disease or have a history of problems with blood clotting, or if you suffer from Parkinson’s disease (nervous system disorder characterized by tremors, rigidity and difficulty in movements), epilepsy (fits), glaucoma (increased pressure inside the eye), Myasthenia gravis (abnormal weakness of muscles), loss of cognitive or memory function or changes in body temperature.

 - Take precautions while using trifluoperazine if you are at risk for getting a stroke (paralysis) because of heart disease, diabetes, high blood cholesterol.